AmericaSCORESBayArea/AmericaScores-CoachApp/README.md

 react-native: 0.72.10
 ```

-### A Step-by-Step Guide to build and run the app on Android (verified on MacOS with M1)
+### A Step-by-Step Guide to build and run the app on Android (verified on MacOS with M1 and M3)

 **YOU SHOULD HAVE JDK 17 INSTALLED IN ORDER TO BUILD THE APP ON ANDROID**